 During the month of September 2011, I took 29 trains from Lisbon, Portugal to Saigon (Ho Chi Minh), Vietnam.
 I’ve approximated it to be about 25,000kms of travel.

 I sat on these 29 trains a cumulative amount of 339 hours and 50 minutes.
 That’s over 14 days – straight.

-My top five train rides for time were:
+My top five train rides for length of riding time were: